 5. Try pelvic floor exercises

 Your pelvic floor is a group of muscles that form a ‘sling’ underneath your pelvis and control your bladder and bowels.
 They’re also involved in sexual pleasure.
-After around the age of 40, we start losing muscle bulk throughout our body, including from the pelvic floor.
+After around age 40, we start losing muscle bulk throughout our body, including from the pelvic floor.

 The phrase ‘use it or lose it’ has some truth here.
 Improving the strength and function of these muscles can reduce urinary symptoms, improve circulation to the genital region, reduce irritation, and prevent symptoms of pelvic organ prolapse.

 To strengthen your pelvic floor, check out the video below to see examples of exercises you can try.
-It’s never too late to get started and these exercises are useful for women of all ages.
+It’s never too late to get started, and these exercises are useful for women of all ages.

 Gyms also offer personal training options if you’d like a personalised programme for pelvic floor strengthening.